New renderings of proposed Tennessee Titans stadium - NewsBreak

 Last week, the city of Nashville and the team announced it had reached an agreement to build a new stadium instead of renovating the current one.

-Titans president and CEO Burke Nihill shared some design concepts last week, but the team released renderings of domed stadium Tuesday morning.TIMELINE: Where the stadium deal goes next
+Titans president and CEO Burke Nihill shared some design concepts last week, but the team released renderings of the domed stadium Tuesday morning.$50K lottery ticket sold at Food City in Gray

 “We envision a potential new stadium that makes our community proud and enhances the reputation of our great city and state,” said Nihill in a news release.
 “We’re focused on designing a stadium capable of hosting a prestigious international event on a Sunday and a steady flow of impactful community programming later that same week.
 This is a building that would serve Nashville and Tennessee for generations.”

-The 1.7 million square feet stadium will cost about $2.1 billion, at no extra cost to the taxpayers , according to Mayor John Cooper.‘It puts us in another league’: Memphis proposing $684M sports upgrade, new soccer stadium
+The 1.7 million square feet stadium will cost about $2.1 billion, at no extra cost to the taxpayers , according to Mayor John Cooper.County OK’s $5.3M for Boones Creek athletic complex

-The team worked with MANICA and Hastings on the design concepts for the proposed stadium with an emphasis on integrating the development to be complementary of the city’s broader East Bank plans.
+The team worked with MANICA and Hastings on the design concepts for the proposed stadium with an emphasis on integrating the development to be complimentary of the city’s broader East Bank plans.

-- #TashaTough: Kellie Harper on impact of LVFL Tasha Butts as she battles cancer

-- Black Tennessee football uniforms return for Kentucky game with a new twist

 The team also hopes to achieve a U.S. Green Building Council LEED Gold certification with the build.